timeless81/Stock-Direction-Predictor/README.md

 The intent of this project is to predict the direction of movement of the stock price based on several different factors like momentum, lag, technical indicators etc.
 Based ont the stock movement direction the user of this ML system can take automatic bets if the ratio of success/failure is somewhat skewed.
 A 60:40 ratio would be a great winner.

+### The setup
+The main setup is that when you start from this date and by this date how much money will you have or by how much will the stocks up or down.

 ## Key Features
 ### 1. Price based features